 Progress with Spread of the Virus (as of April 13, 2021)

 These countries have some of the lowest rates of new cases among larger nations: New Zealand, Australia, Taiwan, Hong Kong, Israel, Finland, Ireland , Egypt, Thailand, South Africa, South Korea, Nepal, Nigeria, Algeria, Uzbekistan

 To search information for your country, use this URL:

-Progress with Finding a Vaccine (as of Aug.
-24th)
+Progress with Vaccine Development (as of April 13th)